minirust/specr/README.md

-rust-to-minirust
+minimize
 ================

-This project intends to compile Rust to MIR to Minirust.
+This project intends to compile Rust to Minirust.

 It's not usable yet.